2nd November 2017 - 9th November 2017

 This review has been commissioned by Dr Paul Stevens, Consultant Nephrologist and Medical Director of East Kent Hospital’s University NHS Foundation Trust, following concerns about the working culture within women’s health services including relationships and communication between midwives and obstetricians.
 Issues of concern are an inconsistent compliance with national standards amongst obstetricians, poor governance in relation to serious incidents, staffing, education and supervision of obstetric middle grades and trainees and consultant accessibility and responsiveness.
 Concerns relating to consultant presence on the delivery suite as per RCOG recommendations have also been raised.

 Quote from Sir Roger Gale MP

 “There have been many failings, both medical and administrative, in this case.
 The Coroner has determined that Harry`s death was avoidable and I believe that in the early stages the hospital authorities were obstructive in their efforts to prevent the facts from being established.
 What should have been a straightforward process therefore contributed to the family`s ordeal." full text HERE

 This is one of the first cases against an NHS Trust in which Article 2 of the European Convention of Human Rights has been recognised as being engaged, due to the systematic and structural failings at the Trust.
 The Trust was aware of the risks in both the obstetrics and neonatology services two years before Harry's birth, but had not put in place any training or procedures to avoid those risks arising.
 It is rare for a Coroner to find that a death in an NHS context amounts to neglect as this is a high evidential burden. full text HERE

-Brick Court Chambers Quote Full text HERE
+Brick Court Chambers Quote (they represented us at Inquest)

 Following an earlier ruling in which Article 2 of the ECHR had been found to be engaged, the learned Coroner ruled today that Harry Richford’s death was wholly avoidable, and had been caused to by numerous gross failings on the part of the East Kent University NHS Trust, which amounted to neglect.
 Full text HERE